ABC Islands bear: 2013

-Research under Beth Shapiro (Associate Professor) at University of California, Santa Cruz shows that around 6.5% of the X chromosomes from the ABC Islands bears have recently come from polar bears, in contrast to 1% of the ABC Islands bears' genomes containing polar bear DNA.
+Research under Beth Shapiro at University of California, Santa Cruz shows that around 6.5% of the X chromosomes from the ABC Islands bears have recently come from polar bears, in contrast to 1% of the ABC Islands bears' genomes containing polar bear DNA.
 The study was conducted using seven polar bears, two brown bears, and one black bear to gather ancestral alleles.
 Based on research using various simulation scenarios, the team concluded that the ABC Islands bears descended from polar bears that gradually converted into brown bears through hybridization of male brown bears dispersing from the Alaskan mainland.
 It is believed that the present polar bear DNA stems from a group of polar bears that were stranded in Southeast Alaska at the end of the last ice age, and the bears were stranded due to receding ice.
 This would happen with male brown bears swimming over to the islands and mating with the female polar bears.
 The study from University of California, Santa Cruz shows that episodes of gene flow between polar bears and brown bears occurred only in isolated populations, without affecting the larger polar bear population, compared to prior hypothesis of past hybridization affecting all polar bear genes to contain brown bear genes as well.

 Prior studies have shown that the ABC Islands brown bears are the descendants of polar bears from male-dominated brown bears.
 The researchers of this study present a model that derives them from a population of polar bears that were stranded after the last glacial period, where brown bears migrated to the island and interbred, leaving the phenotype and genotype of these bears to be primarily brown bear.
-The research team hypothesizes that this may be a common outcome due to climate change or when an isolated species becomes overrun with an outside species that is able to form hybrids.
+The research team hypothesizes that this may be a common outcome due to climate change or when an isolated species becomes overrun with an outside species that is able to form fertile hybrids.
 Final results show that polar bears have no evidence of brown bear ancestry in their genes and ABC Islands bears show clear ancestry of polar bear genes.
-Fossil remains from the Last Glacial Maximum (LGM) show that there was no habitat suitable for brown bears to occupy during this time, this includes the area with which they need to inhabit.
+Fossil remains from the Last Glacial Maximum (LGM) show that there was no habitat suitable for brown bears to occupy during this time.
 However, fossils in this area did show a concentration of marine mammals, especially ringed seals, which are a common staple to polar bears diet.